observIQ/bindplane-agent/config/google_cloud_exporter/docker/README.md

 **Docker Socket**

-The provided configuration assumes the collector is running on the Docker system.
+The provided configuration assumes the agent is running on the Docker system.
 By default, the `endpoint` collected from is `unix:///var/run/docker.sock`.

-The user running the collector must have permission to read the [docker socket](https://docs.docker.com/engine/install/linux-postinstall/).
+The user running the agent must have permission to read the [docker socket](https://docs.docker.com/engine/install/linux-postinstall/).

 ```bash
 sudo usermod -aG docker observiq-otel-collector